MainulDip/KotlinEveryday/kotlin-basic.md

 ## Kotlin Language Tour:
 It's a quick language tour to re-connect with most of the Kotlin language syntaxes and features.
 When you work with multiple language everyday, it can be a good idea to have a personalized language tour.
-So lets start
+So lets start.......
 Link: (oop-minimap-kotlin.md)[oop-minimap.kotlin.md]
 Link: (oop-tour-kotlin.md)[oop-tour-kotlin.md]